ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 - Visual
 - Powerful
 - Lightweight
-- Cloud Native
 - Container Native
 - Fun

 The conceptual model of Ballerina is that of a sequence diagram.
-Each participant in the integration (referred to as a `connector` in Ballerina) gets its own lifeline and Ballerina defines a complete syntax and semantics for how the sequence diagram works and executes the desired integration.
+Each participant in an integration (referred to as a `connector` in Ballerina) is represented by its own lifeline.
+Ballerina defines the syntax and semantics for how the sequence diagram executes the desired integration.

-Ballerina is not designed to be a general purpose language.
-Instead you should use Ballerina if you need to integrate a collection of network connected systems such as HTTP endpoints, Web APIs, JMS services, and databases.
-The result of the integration can either be just that - the integration that runs once or repeatedly on a schedule, or a reusable HTTP service that others can run.
+You should use Ballerina if you need to integrate a collection of network connected entities such as HTTP endpoints, JMS clients, or data sources.
+The result of the integration can either be just that - the integration that runs once or repeatedly on a schedule, or a reusable HTTP endpoint that others can run.

 This is an informal introduction to the Ballerina language.

 ## Introduction

-Every Ballerina program has both a textual representation and a canonical visual representation.
+Every Ballerina program has both a textual representation and a visual representation of a sequence diagram.

 ### Concepts